intuit/isl/docs/ai.md

 This is a condensed guide to help AI tools learn ISL.

-To teach your AI tool (Cursor, Windsurt, ... ) about ISL give it this prompt:
+To teach your AI tool (Cursor, Windsurf, ... ) about ISL give it this prompt:
 ```
-Go to this url https://intuit.github.io/isl/ai/ and learn about the ISL languange.
+Go to this url https://intuit.github.io/isl/ai/ and learn about the ISL language.
 ```